Myanmar Seeks Charges Against Reuters Reporters

 Reuters president and Editor-in-Chief Stephen J. Adler said in a statement that he was “extremely disappointed” by the ruling.
 “We view this as a wholly unwarranted, blatant attack on press freedom.
 Our colleagues should be allowed to return to their jobs reporting on events in Myanmar,” he said.

-The case has also renewed concerns about the state of press freedom in Myanmar under state counselor and de facto head of state Aung San Suu Kyi, whose government has employed colonial-era legislation, previously wielded by the country’s notorious military junta, to silence critics and intimidate journalists.
+The case has also renewed concerns about the state of press freedom in Myanmar under Aung San Suu Kyi, whose government has employed colonial-era legislation, previously wielded by the country’s notorious military junta, to silence critics and intimidate journalists.
 Last month, Myanmar released two foreign journalists and their two local staffers, who had served two months in prison under the 1934 Aircraft Act for filming with a drone in Naypyitaw, the country’s capital.